Reptile (film): Release

 Reptile premiered at the Toronto International Film Festival on September 7, 2023.
 It was originally scheduled to be released by Netflix on October 6, 2023.
 It was later changed to having a limited release in select theaters in the United States on September 22, 2023, before streaming on Netflix on September 29.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 23 critics, indicating "mixed or average" reviews.

-On October 10, 2023, Reptile earned the #1 spot for English language films around the world on Netflix with 19.9 million views for the week, and on October 17, 2023, Reptile earned the #1 spot for English language films around the world on Netflix with 14.2 million views.
-That being its third week in a row as the #1 most viewed English language film globally on Netflix.
+On October 10, 2023, Reptile earned the #1 spot for English language films around the world on Netflix with 19.9 million views for the week, and on October 17, 2023, Reptile earned the #1 spot for English language films around the world on Netflix with 14.2 million views; that being its third week in a row as the #1 most viewed English language film globally on Netflix.

 On October 19, 2023, TheWrap reported that for the third consecutive week Reptile was the most-watched title of all films and TV shows across any streaming service.